MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/add-images-pictures-audio-video.md

 > [!NOTE]
 > When adding media files by URL,
 > - Use HTTPS to ensure compatibility with modern browsers.
-> - Ensure the URL is accessible anonymously (without any authentication).
-Try entering the URL in private browsing mode to verify that it's accessible without logging in.
+> - Ensure the URL is accessible anonymously without any authentication.
+Try to enter the URL in private browsing mode to verify that it's accessible without signing in.

 ### Add images, audio, or video using the media pane